TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

   image(
   width: 75%,
   "../figures/cmli.png"),
-  caption: [For a token/patch, CMLI finds the timestep with the highest semantic match from the other modality.
+  caption: [For a token/patch, CMLI finds the time step with the highest semantic match from the other modality.
 This enables the model to associate small details of image and text with each other.
 Notice how through the $max$-operation patches containing grass are always associated with the word "grass", and the words "sheep" and "head" are matched with the head of the sheep (associations created through $max$ are shown in (2)).
 The cosine similarity is then the average of all associations between an image-text pair.
 Figure inspired and adapted from @filip.
   ],
 ) <cmli>